Great Lakes Fishery and Ecosystem Restoration (GLFER) Program, Section 506 on the Water Resources Development Act of 2000, as amended

 Non-Federal Cost: $749,868

-*This project was partially funded with Great Lakes Restoration Initiative (GLRI) funds.
+*This project was partially funded with Great Lakes Restoration Initiative (GLRI) funds from U.S. EPA.

 A five-year construction contract was awarded in September 2011.
 Construction was completed in fall 2016.
-The project is currently in the monitoring phase for the next two to three years, as funding allows.
+The project is currently in the monitoring phase for the next 3 to 5 years, as funding allows.